mxharryx/mxharryx/README.md

 When I'm not neck-deep in lines of code, you'll find me exploring the latest tech trends or cooking up new gaming ideas.
 And hey, I'm always up for a chat about tech, so feel free to reach out – let's geek out together! 😄🚀

-💫 About Me
+💫 About Me<br>
-🔭 Currently working on: Exciting cloud development projects to enhance my skills and contribute to innovative solutions.
+🔭 Currently working on: Exciting cloud development projects to enhance my skills and contribute to innovative solutions.<br>
-🌱 Currently learning: Advanced software development techniques and exploring the latest trends in game development.
+🌱 Currently learning: Advanced software development techniques and exploring the latest trends in game development.<br>
 👯 Looking to collaborate on: Open-source projects related to cloud computing, software development, or game development.
-Let's create something amazing together!
+Let's create something amazing together!<br>
-🤔 Looking for help with: Finding job opportunities and networking in the tech industry, particularly in Toronto.
+🤔 Looking for help with: Finding job opportunities and networking in the tech industry, particularly in Toronto.<br>
 💬 Ask me about: Anything related to cloud development, software development, or game development.
-I'm here to share my knowledge and experiences.
+I'm here to share my knowledge and experiences.<br>
-📫 How to reach me: Feel free to contact me through LinkedIn or drop me an email at md.harry.98@gmail.com.
+📫 How to reach me: Feel free to contact me through LinkedIn or drop me an email at md.harry.98@gmail.com.<br>
-😄 Pronouns: He/Him
+😄 Pronouns: He/Him<br>
-⚡ Fun fact: I'm a tech enthusiast who loves exploring new programming languages and experimenting with game mechanics in my free time.
+⚡ Fun fact: I'm a tech enthusiast who loves exploring new programming languages and experimenting with game mechanics in my free time.<br>

 ## 🌐 Socials: